- Made with organic, fermented turmeric

 - Made with organic, fermented ashwagandha

-- Supports energy levels†
+- Supports healthy energy and reduces fatigue†

 - Adults take 3 capsules daily with 8 ounces of your favorite water or beverage